OmerElshrief/LLM-MeasurementsParser/readme.md

 ### GOAL

-Parse large text and extract unstructured Measurements in a structured format.
+Parse large corbus of documents and extract unstructured Measurements in a structured format.

 ### Features